 Lojong is a practice said to have been created by Atisha Dipankara, a 10th-century Buddhist master, and redefined later by Geshe Chekawa, a Tibetan teacher.
 Geshe Chekawa took the works of Atisha and organized them into 59 sayings around seven themes.
 These slogans are meant to guide you on the path of the bodhisattva.

 These sayings break down complex ideas into easy concepts for everyday people to understand the world around them, their meditation practice, and themselves.
-What time could be better to learn this practice than today, when we’re struggling to adjust to a new normal at a fast rate and facing an uncertain future?
+What time could be better to learn this practice than today, when we’re struggling with meantal health to adjust to a new normal at a fast rate and facing an uncertain future or altruistic behavior?

 If you’re ready to dive deeper, visit our free Lojong ecourse here.